JackAngione/Media-Platform/README.md

 Features:
  Allow users to create accounts and upload either videos, audio, or imagery.
-This media can then be downloaded onto the viewer's device via a proprietary format, (to prevent easy piracy) like how Spotify allows one to download music for offline playing
+This media can then be downloaded onto the viewer's device via a proprietary format, like how Spotify allows one to download music for offline playing

- TODO:

-    upload video or upload audio file and choose an image as cover

-    make the password storing algorithm more secure (currently only hashes the oringinal password using hashlib sha256)